rudeME/cpp_subject_design/README.md

 # cpp_subject_design
-it is the repositry of pth and ysg's cpp subject design
+it is the repositry of 317's cpp subject design